Identifying our sustainability priorities

 We decide which issues are most material, or most important to the business, by talking to our many different stakeholders, from shareholders and employees to consumers and suppliers.

+This resulted in the identification of the three strategic focus areas of our Sustainability Agenda, which are covered in our Sustainability Report: Harm Reduction; Sustainable Agriculture and Farmer Livelihoods; and Corporate Behaviour.
 Other issues continue to be important business priorities and are covered in our Annual Report and on this website.

 Material issues covered in our

-Other business priorities Covered in our Annual Report
+Other business priorities Covered in our Annual Report and on this website.

 No action / not reported

 Current or potential impact on the Group

 Level of interest to stakeholders